 Homework resumes this week (spellings, mathematics and English).
 Homework will be set on Friday (due in the following Monday) and Monday (due in for Friday same week).

-Maths – Number and place value, Addition and subtraction, Properties of shapes, Multiplication and division, Fractions and Position and direction.
+Maths – Algebra, Subtraction, Properties of shapes, Multiplication and division, Fractions, Measurement (length) and decimals.

 In the afternoon sessions: